 No Yard?
 Plant a Container Garden

 Containers or pots are in plenty supply at yard sales or thrift stores.
 All you need then is to purchase some good potting soil.
 Many seeds grow well in a pot (lettuce, greens, radishes, herbs) or purchase 4" seedlings at your nursery.
 You will be amazed at how just a handful of greens brightens up the color of a salad or the fresh aroma they provide.

 We have two EarthBoxes that we use for many different plantings.
-Right now one has dill and one has a tomato plant and some basil.
-I have grown strawberries, tomatoes, lettuce, arugula and many other items in these durable boxes.
+We have grown strawberries, tomatoes, lettuce, arugula, basil, dill, and many other items in these durable boxes.
 Highly recommended!

 Watering Can Savvy